Student FAQs and Travel Considerations During the COVID19 Pandemic

 What is BU doing to advocate for international students who risk losing out on benefits like OPT through travel restrictions or other COVID-19 related restrictions that are beyond their control?

-Has COVID-19 impacted my on-campus employment eligibility for the Spring semester?
+Has COVID-19 impacted my on-campus employment eligibility?

 What should I do if my F-1 visa expires over the summer?

-Keep in mind that you only need a valid US visa when you are physically travelling into the US and that many F-1 student visas expire while students are in the US.
+Keep in mind that you only need a valid US visa when you are physically traveling into the US and that many F-1 student visas expire while students are in the US.
 Since you can only extend your visa at a US Embassy or Consulate outside of the US, you only need to take action if you have plans to leave the US and return after your visa expires.
 Please review the scenarios below and contact your ISSO advisor with specific questions:

 - If you are continuing your studies in the Fall, you have remained in the US during this time and you have no plans to travel over the summer then you do not need to worry about extending your F-1 visa until the next time your travel outside of the US.